krznbtni/space-league/README.md

 Change into the repository's directory and install dependencies:
 > $ cd space-league && npm install

-Initialize the blockchain simulator:
+Initialize the private network:
-> $ embark simulator
+> $ embark blockchain privnet

 Open up a second terminal and initialize the project:
 > $ embark run

+Open up a third terminal and connect to the geth IPC:
+> $ geth attach config/privnet/geth.ipc

+To test the Node.js file, open up a fourth terminal:
+> $ npm start

 # Built With
 * [Embark](https://github.com/embark-framework/embark)